elisam1/memoo/README.md

   }
   ```
 - Emails use `MAIL_FROM` as the envelope sender and set `replyTo` to the actual human sender (HR or Manager) for conversation continuity.

+Alternatively, enable Firebase Trigger Email:
+- Install Firebase Extensions: Trigger Email in your Firebase project
+- Configure provider (SendGrid/Mailgun/SES) in the extension
+- Set `FIREBASE_EMAIL_ENABLED=true` in `.env` and provide a service account via one of `FIREBASE_SERVICE_ACCOUNT_*`
+- The app writes notifications to Firestore `mail` with `to`, `replyTo`, and `message.subject/html`

 For links in notification emails to open from other PCs, set `BASE_URL` to your machine’s LAN URL and ensure firewall allows the chosen `PORT`.